BSi

 But, don't worry cargo ships fit between each mill.

-"Some of the world's biggest container ships are about 1,300 feet long -
+The biggest container ships are about 1,300 feet long and 180 feet (55 meters) wide maximum.

 Source: WorldShipping.org